 Here we outline the process of incorporating a Limited Liability Company in Brazil.
 Entity incorporation involves six steps for companies to operate locally.

 Before formally starting the incorporation process, you must gather the information required by the Brazilian authorities for every step in the process.
 Incorporating a company in Brazil requires a lot of documentation and company information: the type of legal entity, the number of shareholders, and the minimum capital, among others.
 It is critical to ensure all the information is clear so the remainder of the process will run smoothly.

 2. Grant power of attorney to your local legal representative

 Where the shareholder/s are foreign persons or legal entities, there is a requirement to secure a “Cadastro de Pessoas Físicas” (Natural Persons Registration) “CPF”, which is a Brazilian Tax ID.
 Thereby allowing them to register within the Entity Articles of Association before the Board of Commerce.

 3. Register the articles of incorporation

-Your POA should gather all necessary information to incorporate the company and submit the required documents – known as the articles of incorporation – to the Board of Trade.
-The articles of incorporation include the name of the entity, address of the business, shareholders, capital, activity, company name, administrator of the company.
-The cost associated with these submissions will differ depending on which state the company will base itself.
+Your POA should have access to all necessary information and submit the required documents – known as the articles of incorporation – to the Trade Board.
+The articles of incorporation should include entity and company names, a business address, capital, shareholder and administrator information, and descriptions of company activity.
+The cost associated with registering the articles of incorporation differs depending on the state where the company will be based.

 4. Register with the public authorities

-Next, you must register the company with various authorities, including the Federal Revenue Bureau (Receita Federal do Brasil), the relevant municipal authority, and the state authority.
-Aside from the aforementioned institutions, there might be other parties you are required to register your company with depending upon the nature of the business and activities of employees.
+The next step when forming a company in Brazil is to register the company with various authorities, including the Federal Revenue Bureau (Receita Federal do Brasil), the relevant municipal authority, and the state authority (if applicable).
+Depending on the nature of your business and the activities of your employees, you might also need to register with other parties.
 In some cases, registering with labor unions is required as well.

 5. Register with the Brazilian Central Bank